Indonesia Diving Holidays

 Bali has long been recognised as a top holiday destination with beautiful scenery, fascinating modern and traditional architecture and high levels of service.
 It is now widely recognised as a destination with a lot to offer to scuba divers of all levels of experience too.
 With beautiful corals, Mola Mola, mantas and a world-class wreck you may be surprised by the high quality that a week of diving in Bali could provide.

 There is a good selection of accommodations at most of the best dive spots along the coastline and on the neighbouring island of Lembongan.
-Alternatively you might prefer to join an organised multi-day diving safari tour of the best sites, or simply to stay in the vibrant suburbs of southern Bali and make day trips around the island.
+Alternatively you might prefer to stay in the vibrant suburbs of southern Bali and make day trips around the island.
 Choices cover all budgets, from backpacker style rooms and guesthouses to luxurious spa resorts.

 Raja Ampat lies at epicentre of the world's marine bio-diversity and this, coupled with the spectacular health of the reefs and fish life, means that many experienced divers believe it to represent the best scuba diving destination in the world.
 Stunning reefscapes with huge schools of fish abound in Raja Ampat, as well as macro life so varied that you will chalk up some "first-time" encounters.
 Schools of manta rays, reef sharks and wobbegongs may grab the limelight, but the real beauty lies in the variety of colourful smaller creatures that you can see, such as nudibranchs, shrimps, crabs and other crustaceans, pipefish and seahorses.